Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Optimal transport in the flat torus

 \subsection{Asymptotic normality}

-This section is devoted to prove a Central Limit Theorem (CLT) for the fluctuations of the empirical optimal transport cost.
+This section is devoted a proof of a Central Limit Theorem (CLT) for the fluctuations of the empirical optimal transport cost.
 Recall that the previous section proves that, under certain regularity assumptions, there exists a unique optimal transport potential from $P$ to $Q$.
-Let $\varphi$ be such a potential.
+Let $f_p$ be such a potential.
 We will use Efron-Stein's inequality to derive that

 with